How to trade or invest in copper

 The profit or loss to your CFD and spread betting positions will depend on how far the market moves in either direction – if your prediction is correct, your trade could make a profit, but if you are incorrect, you will make a loss.

 Both spread betting and CFDs are leveraged products, which means that you are only required to put down a fraction of the full value of your position in order to gain full market exposure.
-While leveraged products do magnify your profits if your prediction is correct, if the market were to move against you, you could face magnified profits.
+While leverage can magnify your profits, it can also magnify your losses, so it’s important to have a full risk management strategy in place.

 There are a variety of trading strategies that you can employ depending on your personal preferences and knowledge of technical indicators.
 But broadly speaking, copper trading strategies will depend on whether the market is trending or consolidating.